-Karen Thompson is the Executive Director at ASK.
-She works across all projects and serves on a number of statewide committees representing persons with disabilities and their families in the areas of healthcare and education.
+Karen Thompson has served as the Executive Director at ASK since 2010.
+She works across all projects and serves on a number of federal and statewide boards and committees representing persons with disabilities and their families in the areas of healthcare and education.
 Karen is thrilled to be part of such a passionate, expert staff team!
 She credits the board members and staff with making the organization what it is today and considers herself lucky to be a part of it.
-Karen has worked in disability advocacy, rehabilitative training/counseling, and public program administration serving people with disabilities professionally for nineteen years.
-She holds a Bachelor's degree in Psychology.
+Karen has worked in disability advocacy, rehabilitative training/counseling, and public program administration serving people with disabilities for twenty-nine years.
+She holds a Bachelor's in Psychology from Nebraska Wesleyan University.
 Her family experience with disabilities spans three generations.
-She is the daughter of a stroke survivor, the wife of an adult with ADHD, the mother of two children with ADHD and a person with dyslexia.
+She is the daughter of a massive stroke survivor, the mother of two children with Attention Deficit differences, and a person with Dyslexia.
 She sees her disability as an attribute and challenges others to do the same.

 Mari Brown is The Transition Iowa Project Coordinator and Data Coordinator for ASK Resource Center.
 She worked with families as a Family Support Coordinator for 15 years.
 She has developed and provided training and resource materials to empower families and the professionals who support them with the goal to advocate for a child’s needs.
 Mari has served on the Iowa Vocational Rehabilitation Council, the Olmstead Consumer Task Force, Family Peer Support Advisory Council and Trauma Informed Care Stakeholder group.
 She has a younger brother with multiple disabilities.